NASA-IMPACT/admg-casei/docs/adr/0003-freetext-search.md

 - Option D) Use Aloglia to handle search functionality

+## Desired Outcome

+At **minimum**, we want users to be able to successfully search with

+- partial queries
+- queries with light typos
+- url search params

+An **ideal** outcome might include

+- access recent search queries
+- auto-complete
+- search analytics - see what most people are searching.
+Identify areas for improvement for other userflows.

+What we **don't** want

+- clunky search results
+- search queries that pull results using references from page content - search should be limited to short and long names

 ## Decision Outcome

 Chosen option: "[option 1]", because [justification. e.g., only option, which meets k.o. criterion decision driver | which resolves force force | … | comes out best (see below)].